-3. Fundamental Responsibilities of Members
+3. Fundamental Responsibilities of Members in Public Practice

-3.1 A Member who provides or utilises Outsourced Accounting Services should comply with Section 100 Introduction and Fundamental Principles of the Code and relevant law.
+3.1 A Member in Public Practice who provides or utilises Outsourced Accounting Services should comply with Section 100 Introduction and Fundamental Principles of the Code and relevant law.

 Public interest

 3.2 In accordance with Section 100 Introduction and Fundamental Principles of the Code, a Member in Public Practice is required to observe and comply with the Member's public interest obligations when the Member provides or utilises Outsourced Accounting Services.